Discovering...

 Answers to the most common questions about planning a destination wedding in Morocco.

 Yes.
-Foreigners can legally marry in Morocco.
-You will need to provide birth certificates (translated into Arabic or French), a Certificate of Celibacy from your home country, passport copies, and medical certificates.
-The process takes 3-4 weeks for paperwork approval.
-Many couples opt for a legal ceremony at home and a symbolic celebration in Morocco.
+Foreigners can legally marry in Morocco, but the paperwork takes 3-4 months of preparation.
+You need birth certificates translated into Arabic or French, a Certificate of Celibacy from your home country, passport copies, and medical certificates from a Moroccan doctor.
+Many international couples handle the legal ceremony at home and hold a symbolic celebration in Morocco instead.

-A local wedding planner is strongly recommended.
-They handle vendor negotiations (often saving 20-30% on quoted prices), navigate language barriers, manage legal paperwork, and coordinate logistics across multiple venues.
-Expect to pay from 30,000-150,000 MAD depending on the scope of services.
+A local planner is strongly recommended.
+They negotiate vendor contracts in Arabic and French (often saving 20-30% on quoted prices), manage legal paperwork, coordinate logistics across multiple venues, and handle day-of problems you cannot solve without local connections.
+Expect to pay from 30,000 MAD for coordination-only to 150,000 MAD for full-service luxury planning.

 Yes.
-Licensed hotels, resorts, and many upscale riads serve alcohol.
-La Mamounia, Royal Mansour, Amanjena, and most 5-star properties have full bar service.
-Some private palais venues can arrange licensed catering with alcohol.
-Budget from 8,000-25,000 MAD for a bar package depending on guest count and drink selection.
-Note that during Ramadan, alcohol policies at some venues may be restricted.
+Licensed hotels, resorts, and many upscale riads serve alcohol legally.
+La Mamounia, Royal Mansour, Amanjena, and all international 5-star properties have full bar service.
+Private palais venues can arrange licensed catering with alcohol.
+Budget from 8,000-25,000 MAD for a bar package depending on guest count.
+During Ramadan, some venues restrict alcohol policies.